RosboneMako/MakoMiniD/README.md

 resampling of the IR (Size).

 There are 20 programmed IRs built in to the VST.
 An additional 179 IRs can be added to the IR databse.
 IRs can be resampled using the SIZE control.
-The VOICE option will modify the frequency response of the IR.

-Voice only adds brightness to an external IR.
-Its default value should be 0.

 As with the Amp database, an IR is referenced by its slot number in both MMD and the DAW.
 Changing an IR in the databse will change it everywhere it is referenced.
 Again, best